-In making estimates of pumping lifts, it was assumed (1) that the yield of each pumping well is 800 gallons per minute (50.4 l/s) except as limited by the capacity of the aquifer (this conforms with the historical trend of equipping new wells with 8-inch [20-centimeter] or smaller pumps), (2) that the specific well yield is 10 gallons per minute per foot of drawdown (20.7 [l/s] /m), and (3) that once the well yield equals the capacity of the aquifer, the well will continue to be produced at a rate near the capacity of the aquifer until pumping lifts are within 10 feet (3 m) of the base of the aquifer.
+In making estimates of pumping lifts, it was assumed: (1) that the yield of each pumping well is 900 gpm except as limited by the capacity of the aquifer (this conforms with the historical trend of equipping new wells with 8-inch or smaller pumps); (2) that the specific well yield is 15 gpm per foot of drawdown; and (3) that once the well yield equals the capacity of the aquifer, the well will continue to be produced at a rate near the capacity of the aquifer until pumping lifts are within 10 feet of the base of the aquifer.
 After that time, it is assumed that the pumping lift will remain constant because of greatly diminished well yields.
-It should be noted that this 10-foot (3-meter) minimum is somewhat arbitrarily chosen, as one cannot predict accurately the minimum saturated thickness that will be feasible for producing irrigation water under future economic conditions.
+It should be noted that this 10-foot minimum is somewhat arbitrarily chosen, as one cannot predict accurately the minimum saturated thickness that will be feasible for producing irrigation water under future economic conditions.

-The above assumptions restrict the drawdown in wells to a maximum of 80 feet (24.3 m); that is, the maximum well yield of 800 gallons per minute (50.4 l/s) divided by specific well yield of 10 gallons per minute per foot (2.07 [l/s]/m) equals 80 feet (24.3 m) of maximum drawdown.
+The above assumptions restrict the drawdown in wells to a maximum of 60 feet (maximum well yield of 900 gpm divided by specific well yield of 15 gpm per foot equals 60 feet of maximum drawdown).

-Based on the above assumptions, pumping lifts were calculated separately for each of the selected data-control wells in the counties.
-The factors involved were the historical and projected saturated-thickness values, the historical and projected static water levels, and the drawdown value assigned to the Lynn and Garza County area.
+Based on the above assumptions, pumping lifts were calculated separately for each of the selected data-control wells in the county.
+The factors involved were the historical and projected saturated-thickness values, the historical and projected static water levels, and the drawdown value assigned to the Castro County area.

-In all areas where the aquifer's saturated thickness was 90 feet (27.4 m) or greater (areas where a well, pumped at full capacity, would be drawn down 80 feet [24.3 m] to yield 800 gallons per minute [50.4 I/s]), the computer was instructed to add 80 feet (24.3 m)-the drawdown-to the static water level to determine pumping lift.
-For a well with a saturated thickness of less than 90 feet (27.4 m), the pumping lift was calculated by subtracting 10 feet (3 m) from the depth of the well (base of the aquifer).
+In all areas where the aquifer's saturated thickness was 70 feet or greater (areas where a well, pumped at full capacity, would be drawn down 60 feet to yield 900 gpm), the computer was instructed to add 60 feet (the drawdown) to the static water level to determine pumping lift.
+For a well with a saturated thickness of less than 70 feet, the pumping lift was calculated by subtracting 10 feet from the depth of the well (base of the aquifer).
 These calculations were made for each year of record to be reported (1974, 1980, 1990, 2000, 2010, and 2020) for each well.
 The pumping-lift values were stored in the computer and printed out in the form of contour maps.
 Additionally, the surface area corresponding to each interval between the mapped contours was calculated and printed out in tabular form.